univention/univention-corporate-server/doc/changelog/index.rst

 SAML
 ====

-* Prevent the creation of two mappers in the default Univention Managment Console Keycloak SAML client which caused SAML logins to fail (:uv:bug:`57420`).
+* Prevent the creation of two mappers in the default Univention Management Console Keycloak SAML client which caused SAML logins to fail (:uv:bug:`57420`).

 * In ``univention-keycloak``, fix the option ``--no-frontchannel-logout`` when dealing with OIDC Relying parties.
-It used to activate the frontchannel logout, not deactivate it as it was supposed to do (and now does, :uv:bug:`57518`).
+It used to activate the front-channel logout, not deactivate it as it was supposed to do (and now does, :uv:bug:`57518`).

-* The univention-keycloak CLI was fixed, so that you can use --set multiple times in the domain-config sub command, as documented (:uv:bug:`57375`).
+* The ``univention-keycloak`` CLI was fixed, so that you can use ``--set`` multiple times in the ``domain-config`` sub command, as documented (:uv:bug:`57375`).

-* There was an error where a provided XML file during serviceprovider creation overwrote the options passed on the ``CLI``.
+* There was an error where a provided XML file during service provider creation overwrote the options passed on the ``CLI``.
 This resulted in some of the migration guide example creations not working anymore (:uv:bug:`57320`).